The Battle for the Blessing

 - It was done in secret and Rebekah only overheard the plan.
-It seems this was not a popular thing that he was going to do.
+It seems that giving Esau the blessing was not a popular decision.

 - Despite Esau's unholy behavior (marrying two pagan women), God's promise to give the blessing to Jacob and Esau's oath to give the blessing to Jacob, Isaac was determined to give the blessing to Esau anyways.

 - Isaac's physical blindness mirrored his spiritual blindness when it came to favoring this particular son.